Top 10 Latest Headphones You Should Know About

 The Sony MDR-1000X’s design is nearly as identical to Sony’s 100AAP, but with more premium material and a sleeker look.
 The headphone features touch controls on the right ear cup which you can use for volume control, pause, play, and skip tracks.
 There is also some good effort by Sony to make compressed music sound better via the S-Master HX amp.

 Pairing the 1000X is quick and easy, either through the standard Bluetooth menu of your device or NFC.
 The wireless is as solid as what you can expect from a modern Bluetooth device; you can still clearly tune into your device three rooms away.
 Battery life is around 20 hours depending on the features you are using and volume.
 The quality of microphone calls is excellent.
-The closest competitor to the Sony MDR-1000X is the Boss QC35s.
+The closest competitor to the Sony MDR-1000X is the Bose QC35s.
 But when using high-end codecs such as LDAC, AAC, and aptX the MDR-1000X sounds much better than the QC35s.

 See our complete review Sony MDR-1000X Wireless Headphone Review